THE COVER SHEET

 What is a Cover Sheet?

-To print a book, you will need to bring Trail Blazer Press two documents: a Book Block and the Cover Sheet.
+To print a book, you will need to submit two documents online to Trail Blazer Press: a Book Block and the Cover Sheet.

 The Cover Sheet document is the outside of the book.
 This document contains the back cover, spine, and front cover as one solid sheet.
 During the printing and binding process, the Cover Sheet is wrapped around the Book Block (interior pages) and the two parts are then bound together.